Join a Growing Number of Visionary Leaders

 Cost

-£200 per month, paid up front quarterly, or £2,000 for a 12 month membership.
+£200 per month, paid up front quarterly, or £2,000 for a 12 month membership (or equivalent in your currency at todays exchange rates).
 For this you get:

 - Access to monthly, professionally facilitated mastermind group sessions